openid/sharedsignals/openid-caep-event-types-1_0.md

 --- abstract

-This document defines the Continous Access Evaluation Protocol (CAEP) Event Types for the Shared Signals and Events Profile of IETF Security Events 1.0 {{SSE-PROFILE}}.
+This document defines the Continuous Access Evaluation Protocol (CAEP) Event Types for the Shared Signals and Events Profile of IETF Security Events 1.0 {{SSE-PROFILE}}.